databrary/design/curation/certifications/dsa/data_seal_of_approval.md

 1. Is it outsourced if we are using our own Library system and campus file storage locations?

-5 - The data repository uses due diligence to ensure compliance with legal regulations and contracts including, when applicable, regulations governing the protection of human subjects.
+5 - The data repository uses due diligence to ensure compliance with legal regulations and contracts including, when applicable, regulations governing the protection of human subjects
 ========================================================================================================================================================================================

 The minimum required Statement of Compliance is: 4.
 Implemented: This guideline has been fully implemented for the needs of our repository.